Monday, December 5, 2011

 Academic respect for rock and hip hop?

-I think comparing jazz to these two populist genres, however, ignores one crucial difference between them: the former, like classical, is product-oriented, while the latter are persona-driven.
+I think comparing jazz to these two populist genres, however, ignores one crucial difference between them: The former, like classical, is product-oriented, while the latter are persona-driven.
 Classical music wasn't always free of biases regarding those behind the music, of course; in the past, opportunities for Jewish, female, and ethnic composers and performers were severely limited.
-However, this was symptomatic of the societies which spawned classical music, not the genre itself.
-Today, few such barriers exist, with many schools and conservatories actively courting females and minorities in the name of diversity.
+However, this was symptomatic of the societies that spawned classical music, not the genre itself.
+Today, few such barriers exist, with many schools and conservatories actively courting women and minorities in the name of diversity.
 And jazz was a melting pot from the very beginning, since its focus was always on how well you played.
-Dave Brubeck and Bill Evans, both white men, faced no difficulties in being embraced by the genre's black pioneers.
+Dave Brubeck and Bill Evans, both White men, faced no difficulties in being embraced by the genre's black pioneers.

 Wednesday, July 27, 2011